Astral Loyak - Women's Review

 Comfort

-Its relatively thin footbed does make for a bit of an issue navigating sharp, poky hikes.
+The relatively thin footbed does make for a bit of an issue navigating sharp rocks or gravel terrain.
 While this gives it incredible sensitivity on slick rocks, it requires you to walk with care.
 Stiffer outsoles on other models kept our feet happier when walking across such surfaces.
-They were most comfortable with sockless feet; adding warm layers felt a bit cramped and were challenging to put on with the unique construction of the tongue.
+They were most comfortable with sockless feet; adding warm layers felt a bit cramped, and they were challenging to put on with the unique construction of the tongue.

 While we walked gingerly on pointy rocks, they held up on short scouts and side hikes.
 We found them a bit too minimalist for more extensive walking, lacking arch support.